Marthanda Varma II

-Uthram Thirunal Marthanda Varma (26 September 1814 - 18 August 1860) was the Maharajah of Travancore state in southern India, succeeding his elder brother Maharajah Swathi Thirunal in 1846 till his demise in 1860.
+Uthram Thirunal Marthanda Varma (26 September 1814 - 18 August 1860) was the Maharajah of Travancore state in southern India, succeeding his elder brother King Swathi Thirunal in 1846 till his demise in 1860.
 Known for his progressive rule, he abolished slavery in the kingdom.
-He was succeeded by his nephew Maharajah Ayilyam Thirunal in 1860.
-His mother was Her Highness Maharani Gowri Lakshmi Bayi.
+He was succeeded by his nephew King Ayilyam Thirunal in 1860.
+His mother Queen Gowri Lakshmi Bayi.
 He had three wives.
-The Maharajah's daughter was married by his nephew and heir Maharajah Ayilyam Thirunal.
+The King's daughter was married by his nephew and heir King Ayilyam Thirunal.

-The Maharajah also adopted Bharani Thirunal Lakshmi Bayi and Bharani Thirunal Parvathi Bayi from the related Kolathiri royal house in 1857 after the death of his niece to perpetuate the royal line.
+The King also adopted Bharani Thirunal Lakshmi Bayi and Bharani Thirunal Parvathi Bayi from the related Kolathiri royal house in 1857 after the death of his niece to perpetuate the royal line.

-The Maharajah was a pioneer in the introduction of modern medicine in Kerala.He himself was trained in medicine and other sciences by tutors he appointed.As it was considered taboo at that time for the members of the royal family to touch human remains, king was barred from studying osteology with real bones and for bypassing this, he had ivory bone sets carved.He also ran a laboratory and a modern medicine dispensary inside the palace, where he would diagnose and treat palace staff.
+The King was a pioneer in the introduction of modern medicine in Kerala.He himself was trained in medicine and other sciences by tutors he appointed.As it was considered taboo at that time for the members of the royal family to touch human remains, king was barred from studying osteology with real bones and for bypassing this, he had ivory bone sets carved.
+He also ran a laboratory and a modern medicine dispensary inside the palace, where he would diagnose and treat palace staff.

 The king was also a renowned Kadhakali scholar and afficiando, with numerous Kadhakali poems (Aatta Kadhas) to his credit as author.

+The King was also responsible for recovering and documenting the Kottayam Coin Hoard, a significant find of Julio-Claudian Roman aurei found in the district of Kottayam in 1851.